 Are you keen to walk further afield and travel to new places?
 Do you want to get a little fitter?
 Would you like to see the UK’s nature at its best?
 If so, a walking holiday could be the perfect idea.
 You do not have to be a super-fit hiker or a survival expert to set off on a rewarding walking holiday.
 You just need to make sure you choose the right walking break to suit your experience.

-Discover the Cotswolds: This walking holiday is graded easy to moderate and offers 28 miles of delightful hiking over three days.
+Cotswold Short Break: This walking holiday is graded easy to moderate and offers 20 miles of delightful hiking over three days.
 If you’re new to walking holidays you’ll want lots of places to see and stop at en route.
 The picturesque Cotswold villages on this walking break, as well as a host of attraction gems, such as abbeys and castles, will make the walking all the more rewarding.
-And at the end of each day you’ll retire to pre-booked luxurious and welcoming accommodation.
+And at the end of each day, you’ll retire to pre-booked luxurious and welcoming accommodation.
 Your luggage will be there waiting for you so all you need to do is soak those tired muscles in a relaxing bath, change into your dining out clothes and feast on a non-guilty meal (you’ll need to restock all your burnt calories)!
 This holiday does include some steep ups and downs but these will help to get you in better shape for your next slightly more demanding walking holiday!

-Walk Hadrian’s Wall: The iconic Hadrian’s Wall has long been a draw for walkers and people new to hiking will enjoy this three-day break walking 31 miles of the waymarked route.
-On this Hadrian’s Wall Walking Break you’ll discover the history and landscapes of the UNESCO world heritage site as you walk along the best-preserved section of the wall from Chollerford to Steel Riggs.
+Hadrian’s Wall Short Break: The iconic Hadrian’s Wall has long been a draw for walkers and people new to hiking will enjoy this four-day break walking 31 miles of the waymarked route.
+On Hadrian’s Wall Short Break you will discover the history and landscapes of the UNESCO World Heritage site as you walk along the best-preserved section of the wall.
 We highlight great pubs and wonderful tearooms along the way so you’ll find you are never far from a treat (and a chance to recharge your walking energy).
 At the end of each day you’re assured a warm welcome at your comfortable accommodation.
 Next holiday?
 Why not walk the entire length of the 82-mile Hadrian’s Wall?

 Trossachs Trail: A short break of three to four days (or more if you want us to tailor the holiday) sees walkers hiking between 29 and 41 miles on the fabulous Trossachs Trail in Scotland.
 Remote-felling yet never far from civilisation, the Trossachs Trail is a great introduction to self-guided walking.
 This trip offers great views for not too much daily walking and the chance to explore Scotland’s great history as you stroll through “Rob Roy Country” and walk Glen Buckie and Glen Finglas, the old hunting grounds of the Stewart Kings.
 Hand-picked B&Bs and luggage transferred for you make this an easy walking holiday filled with lots of interest.